 Vivian’s targets become ever larger in scale.
-When she stages a mass suicide of reality show family the Batmazians (from Keeping Abreast of the Batmazians fame), Crime TV personality Grace Shapiro, and RIPsters.com Obit-Editorial writer, Trixie Ransom, become major impediments.
+When she stages a mass suicide of the reality show family behind Keeping Abreast of the Batmazians fame, Crime TV personality, Grace Shapiro, and RIPsters.com Obit-Editorial writer, Trixie Ransom, become major impediments.

 Vivian follows Shapiro and Ransom to the opening night gala at the West Ripton Falls Institute of Crime, where she hopes to perpetrate her largest crime to date – a mass killing of elite museum donors using deadly gas.

 My jumping off point is the work of Frances Glessner Lee, a wealthy grandmother who built intricate miniature crime scenes in the 40’s and 50’s to train detectives in assessing visual evidence.
 I am experimenting with injecting the idealized settings of dollhouses with the macabre to expose the fraud of domestic tranquility.
 I will use these heightened, artificial spaces to reexamine romantic notions of innocence and the happy endings pushed by fairy tales, spoon-fed to us by the mass media.